-Items of the Installation to be subject to a warranty as per clause 3.8 Warranty period applying to that item of the Works Manufacturer Warranty or 24 months after the Completion Date for raw materials Manufacturer Warranty or 24 months after the Completion Date for raw materials Manufacturer Warranty or 24 months after the Completion Date for raw materials Manufacturer Warranty or 24 months after the Completion Date for raw materials Manufacturer Warranty or 24 months after the Completion Date for raw materials Manufacturer Warranty or 24 months after the Completion Date for raw materials Manufacturer Warranty or 24 months after the Completion Date for raw materials Manufacturer Warranty or 24 months after the Completion Date for raw materials Manufacturer Warranty or 24 months after the Completion Date for raw materials
+Items of the Installation to be subject to a warranty as per clause 3.8 Warranty period applying to that item of the Works Material Manufacturer Warranty or 24 months after the Completion Date for raw materials Material Manufacturer Warranty or 24 months after the Completion Date for raw materials Material Manufacturer Warranty or 24 months after the Completion Date for raw materials Coating Manufacturer Warranty Imagery Manufacturer Warranty Programmable lighting (fully sealed) Manufacturer Warranty Programmable lighting (software) Manufacturer Warranty Internal Armature Manufacturer Warranty or 24 months after the Completion Date for raw materials Fixtures Manufacturer Warranty

-- Required materials, coatings, fixtures, components, imagery to be added as required.
-Refer Clause 3 of the Contract. - Additional materials added as required.
+- Refer Clause 3 of the Contract.
+Additional materials added as required.